 Margin Deposit Requirements

 To trade a futures contract, your commodity futures broker will require you to put up a margin deposit.
 The commodity exchanges set the margin amounts for each type of contract.
 This is the money you must have to control the value of a specific futures contract.
-At the time of publication, the margin requirements for the standard corn, crude oil and the e-mini S&P 500 contracts were $2,700, $5,610 and $3,850, respectively.
+In April 2019, the margin requirements for the e-mini S&P 500 contracts was $6,000.
 The commodity exchanges adjust margin requirements as the value of futures contracts rise and fall.

 Effects of Leverage